Nsilo/Project-3-GroovIn/README.md

 ## Description

 Final Project for UC Berkeley Bootcamp.
-This is a Social Media App for the up and coming musicians.
-A way to interact and network with other creatives
+This is a Social Media App for the up and coming musician.
+A way to interact and network with other creatives and possible show promoters

 ---